 Until March 12 of this year, I was a one-year contract employee in a school district to which I had already announced my intention not to return.
 I lost my job when the schools in Vermont closed in mid-March.
 I plan to continue to work in education.
 But for now, like everyone else, I await the outcome and eventual conclusion (I hope) of the public health catastrophe we currently endure.
 It happens, therefore, that I suddenly have some free time on my hands.
 As a teacher, I sought to be of some use to the communities I served.
 Now as a blogger with some free time, I hope to be of some use to those parents who have their own children at home as, for now, students.

-Mark’s Text Terminal will, however, continue.
-I plan to use my free time both to publish material already in my data warehouse, but also to develop some new documents, especially on English usage, and cross-disciplinary worksheets based on Judith Hochman and Natalie Wexler’s excellent framework from The Writing Revolution.
+Mark’s Text Terminal will ramp up production.
+I plan to use my free time to publish material already in my data warehouse, but also to develop some new documents, especially on English usage, some short literacy exercises based on Barbara Ann Kipfer’s great book The Order of Things, and cross-disciplinary worksheets based on Judith Hochman and Natalie Wexler’s excellent framework from The Writing Revolution.

 Finally, and I hope not crassly, I started a Go Fund Me campaign last fall, long before COVID19 disrupted our lives.
 Please rest assured that the material I publish here has been, is, and always will be free of charge; moreover, I will continue, if I am able, to pay the WordPress premium fee that keeps this site free of the clutter of advertisements.
 However, I am, in fact, unemployed.
 I need to be smart about keeping myself in food, shelter, and medicine.
 I am demonstrably bad about selling myself or asking for assistance.
-Nonetheless, I do ask now (and I’m trying to figure out how to set up a Venmo account today–March 18–and as soon as I do, I’ll post a link to it as well).
+Nonetheless, I do ask now.

 That’s it.
 I wish you safety and good health.